 Coronary artery disease, peripheral arterial disease and other issues with the heart and vessels can block the flow of blood, oxygen and nutrition to wounds.
-Heart issues, along with parallel issues such as cholesterol, diabetes, stroke and high blood pressure, drive many patients to seek specialized care from the Advanced Wound Healing and Hyperbaric Medicine Center at Adventist HealthCare Shady Grove Medical Center.
+Heart issues, along with parallel issues such as cholesterol, diabetes, stroke and high blood pressure, drive many patients to seek specialized care from the Advanced Wound Healing and Hyperbaric Medicine Centers at Adventist HealthCare Shady Grove Medical Center and at Adventist HealthCare White Oak Medical Center.

 “Wounds cannot readily get oxygen and other nutrients when plaque builds up in the arteries or blood flow to the arms and legs is restricted,” said Dr. Jeffrey Wang, a vascular surgeon who provides advanced wound care treatment at the center.
 “To avoid complications, it is important to keep your heart and blood vessels healthy.”